UniMath/agda-unimath/src/foundation/function-extensionality.lagda.md

 ```

 Rather than postulating a witness of `function-extensionality` directly, we
-postulate the constituents of a two-sided inverse to `htpy-eq`.
-The benefits are
+postulate the constituents of a coherent two-sided inverse to `htpy-eq`.
+The
-that we end up with a single converse map to `htpy-eq`, rather than a separate
+benefits are that we end up with a single converse map to `htpy-eq`, rather than
-section and retraction, although they would be homotopic regardless.
-In
+a separate section and retraction, although they would be homotopic regardless.
-addition, this will help Agda display goals involving function extensionality in
+In addition, this formulation helps Agda display goals involving function
-a more readable way.
+extensionality in a more readable way.

 ```agda
 module _